labomics/MetaLogo/README.md

     $metalogo -h

+Note that the paths of clustal omega and fasttree bins should be given to MetaLogo, which are required for grouping.
+You can have these binary files in the dependencies folder in this repo.
+Basically, you can run metalogo as follows:

+    $metalogo --seq_file examples/cdr3.fa --clustalo_bin dependencies/clustalo --fasttree_bin dependencies/FastTree --fasttreemp_bin dependencies/FastTreeMP --logo_format pdf --output_name test.xx --task_name test.xx

 If you want to using MetaLogo in your scripts, it is also very easy:

     from MetaLogo import logo